Alf Bayrle

 Alf Bayrle (15 December 1900 – 11 September 1982), also known as Alf Singer-Bayrle, was a German painter, printmaker and sculptor.

 Life

 Bayrle was born in Biberach an der Riss.
-After his military service and participation in the First World War, he studied from 1918 to 1922 at the Stuttgart Academy at the classes of Adolf Hölzel, Robert Poetzelberger, Gottfried Graf, Arnold Waldschmidt and at the School of Applied Arts in classes of Heinrich and Friedrich Schneidler.
+After his military service and participation in the First World War, he studied from 1918 to 1922 at the State Academy of Fine Arts Stuttgart at the classes of Adolf Hölzel, Robert Poetzelberger, Gottfried Graf, Arnold Waldschmidt; and at the School of Applied Arts in classes of Heinrich and Friedrich Schneidler.
 That time was the beginning of his friendship with Willi Baumeister and Oskar Schlemmer.
 In Schlemmer's Triadic Ballet, he participated later and organized the Paris show in 1932.

 In 1922 he moved to Munich and continued his studies until 1925.
 There he studied at Franz von Stuck at the Academy, Hans Hofmann at the School of Fine Arts and took additional lessons from Heinrich Wölfflin at the University.
 In 1923 and 1924 as a student in Munich he wrote about "the lack of understanding of modern art".